The Project’s Fourth Album

 With such differing opinions, it is hard to draw a conclusion.
 Personally, I consider this one the Project’s weaker efforts musically, lyrically, and conceptually that started with an idea that could have been one of their best works.
 With the Project’s affinity for using a number of vocalists, this could have been a much more interesting (and balanced) study of relationships between man and woman with an attempt to see both points of view.
 Having said that, the individual songs are not completely without merit, even if the overall theme slips into a woman-bashing fest.

-In the end, one has to accept that “Eve…is neither as great as some claim, or as bad as some others insist.
+In the end, one must accept that “Eve…is neither as great as some claim, or as bad as some others insist.
 Alan Parsons, with or without Eric Woolfson, is one of the most underrated and original voices in progressive rock history, but even he has some misses.
 Eve has to be counted as one, recommended for only the completist and the fan.”
 DV

-Notes: A 2008 reissue added demos and rough mixes of six of the song from the album along with an edited version of “Elsie’s Theme” from The Sicilian Defence, an album recorded by the Project in 1979 but not released until 2014.
+A 2008 reissue added demos and rough mixes of six of the song from the album along with an edited version of “Elsie’s Theme” from The Sicilian Defence, an album recorded by the Project in 1979 but not released until 2014.

 |